thinkshout/salesforce/README.txt

      http://wiki.apexdevnet.com/index.php/PHP_Toolkit

+     If "libraries" module is installed, place "soapclient" in "salesforce/soapclient" in your libraries path.
+     You should end up with something like: sites/all/libraries/salesforce/soapclient

-     Place the "soapclient" directory withinin the "toolkit" directory within the Drupal module's "salesforce_api directory".
-You should end up with something like:
+     If "libraries" modules is not installed, place the "soapclient" directory within the "toolkit" directory in "salesforce_api".
+     You should end up with something like: sites/all/modules/salesforce/salesforce_api/toolkit/soapclient
-     sites/all/modules/salesforce/salesforce_api/toolkit/soapclient

   3) Enable the module on admin/build/modules along with at least one of the